Kiana James: Main roster (2024–present)

 At the Night 1 of the WWE Draft on the April 26, 2024 episode of SmackDown, James was drafted to the Raw brand.
 On the June 3 episode of Raw, James defeated Natalya in her main roster debut match.
 On the June 17 episode of Raw, James competed in a triple threat money in the bank qualifying match which was won by Iyo Sky.
 It was later revealed that James had suffered a leg injury and would be out of action for over a year.
 James returned from injury on the July 18, 2025 episode of Main Event, where she lost to Michin.
-She would make her SmackDown debut on the July 25 episode, revealing that she would be representing Women's United States Champion Giulia, thus moving over to the SmackDown brand.
+She would make her SmackDown debut on the July 25 episode of SmackDown, revealing that she would represent Women's United States Champion Giulia, thus moving over to the SmackDown brand.
+On January 31, 2026 at Royal Rumble, James made her women's Royal Rumble match debut as the third entrant, lasting 27 minutes before being eliminated by Raquel Rodriguez.
+On the February 6 episode of SmackDown, James and Giulia faced WWE Women's Tag Team Champions Rhiyo (Rhea Ripley and Iyo Sky) for the titles but lost the match.
+On February 20 episode of SmackDown, James defeated Charlotte Flair and Nia Jax to qualify for the Elimination Chamber on February 28.
+At the event, James failed to win the match after being eliminated by Raquel Rodriguez.
+Her alliance with Giulia ended when James blamed her for James' failure to advance to the semifinals of the Queen of the Ring tournament on the June 5 episode of SmackDown, prompting Giulia to retaliate against her former ally.